Bronstein, Gewirtz & Grossman, LLC Notifies PLAYSTUDIOS, Inc. f/k/a Acies Acquisition Corp. (MYPS, MYPSW, ACAC) Investors of Class Action and Encourages Investors to Contact the Firm

 On February 24, 2022, Playstudios filed its annual report for 2021 with the SEC and issued a press release summarizing financial results for the fourth quarter and year ended December 31, 2021.
 Following this news, Playstudios stock dropped 5%, to close at $4.86 per share on February 25, 2022.
 Then, on February 26, 2022, Playstudios CEO attributed the failure to meet the projections made for revenue and earnings to the failure to launch Kingdom Boss and revealed that Kingdom Boss was indefinitely "suspended."

 A class action lawsuit has already been filed.
 If you wish to review a copy of the Complaint you can visit the firm's site: www.bgandg.com/myps or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss in Playstudios you have until June 6, 2022 to request that the Court appoint you as lead plaintiff.
+If you suffered a loss in Playstudio you can request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 Bronstein, Gewirtz & Grossman, LLC is a corporate litigation boutique.
 Our primary expertise is the aggressive pursuit of litigation claims on behalf of our clients.
 In addition to representing institutions and other investor plaintiffs in class action security litigation, the firm's expertise includes general corporate and commercial litigation, as well as securities arbitration.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.